Actionable Whistleblower Retaliation

 - failure to promote;

 To settle any lingering confusion in AIR 21 cases, we now clarify that the term “adverse actions” refers to unfavorable employment actions that are more than trivial, either as a single event or in combination with other deliberate employer actions alleged.
 Unlike the Court in Burlington Northern, we do not believe that the term “discriminate” is ambiguous in the statute.
 While we agree that it is consistent with the whistleblower statutes to exclude from coverage isolated trivial employment actions that ordinarily cause de minimis harm or none at all to reasonable employees, an employer should never be permitted to deliberately single out an employee for unfavorable employment action as retaliation for protected whistleblower activity.
-The AIR 21 whistleblower statute prohibits the act of deliberate retaliation without any expressed limitation to those actions that might dissuade the reasonable employee.
-Ultimately, we believe our ruling implements the strong protection expressly called for by Congress.

 Williams v.
 American Airlines, ARB No. 09-018, ALJ No. 2007-AIR-004, slip op. at 15 (Dec.
-29, 2010)
+29, 2010) (emphasis added).

 Providing a strong remedy to combat retaliation is critical to ensure that whistleblowers can expose threats to public health and safety, corporate fraud, and other misconduct.

 When Congress enacted the Sarbanes-Oxley Act (SOX) in 2002, it included a robust whistleblower protection provision to combat a “corporate code of silence,” a code that “discourage[d] employees from reporting fraudulent behavior not only to the proper authorities, such as the Federal Bureau of Investigation and the SEC, but even internally.”
 S. Rep. No. 107-146, at 4–5 (2002).